Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ## Drop-in Gift Cards

-### Quickstart
-Lightrail's Drop-in Gift Card solution makes it easy to offer gift cards to your customers.
-Integrating into Lightrail is an easy process that can be completed in no more than a few hours.
+<p class="intro">Lightrail's Drop-in Gift Card solution makes it easy to offer gift cards to your customers.
+Integrating into Lightrail is an easy process that can be completed in no more than a few hours.</p>

 The solution is component based, using elements generated from our client-side library Lightrail UI.
 When your customers receive a gift card, they can easily redeem and apply the gift card value to their account.